×

 Who we are

 This Institute is established within Loyola as a center for the advancement of the rule of law.
-We seek to develop ground-breaking research, produce new solutions, and prompt real change that will empower individual lives, assist economic development, and advance legal standing.
+We develop ground-breaking research, produce new solutions, and prompt real change that will empower individual lives, assist economic development, and advance legal standing.

 Centers and Initiatives

-The Institute is an inter-disciplinary entity.
+The Institute is an interdisciplinary entity.
 It is composed of three centers and an academic arm that researches, analyzes, and produces new knowledge about rule of law issues, develops solutions for those problems, and implements those solutions to the betterment of society.

 Rule of Law for Development Program (PROLAW)